KULeuven-Diepenbeek/osc-course/content/ch5-introOS/intro-os.md

 If the figure above doesn't contain a distribution to your liking you can always DIY it: [Linux from scratch](http://www.linuxfromscratch.org/).
 Happy compiling !!

 One of the aspects in which these distro's differ is the packaging system with which it's distributed.
-These packaging management systems allow you to install/uninstall/... your software.
+These packaging systems allow you to install/uninstall/... your software.
 The people that are making distro's take source code from main software packets and compile them using the distro's dependencies.
 This is then packaged and made available for package managers to install from.
 Typical examples of package mangers are:

 | Name | Extension | Typical distro's |
 |---|---|---|